lovesegfault/blog/content/posts/c-arrays-are-not-pointers.md

-There is a lot more to be said about provenance beyond the shallow point I'm making here, I recommend anyone interest take a look at ["n2263: Clarifying Pointer Provenance v4"][ptrprov] for an in-depth look into the issues that arise from pointer provenance and the proposed changes to the standard.
+There is a lot more to be said about provenance beyond the shallow point I'm making here, I recommend anyone interest take a look at ["n2263: Clarifying Pointer Provenance v4"][ptrprov] for an in-depth analysis of the issues that arise from pointer provenance and the proposed changes to the standard.

 ## Conclusion